Greensboro Wrongful Death Lawyer

 What is the role of the personal representative in a wrongful death claim?

-The personal representative is appointed by the court to act on behalf of the deceased's estate.
+The personal representative in a wrongful death case is appointed by the court to act on behalf of the deceased's estate.
 They are responsible for filing the lawsuit, making legal decisions regarding the case in consultation with their attorney, and distributing any recovered funds to the legal heirs according to North Carolina law.

 Will I have to go to court?